 The course will include a foundation in broad topics in landscape, community, and trophic ecology, with specific sections on coastal systems (including estuaries, intertidal zones, and near-shore environments), species (including salmon, herring, and coastal carnivores), and fundamentals of natural resource management, with particular focus on the considerations for managing and conserving cross-biome ecological processes.
 In addition to the ecological context, students will be introduced to the foundations of scientific research process.
 Recognizing that western science does not operate in a vacuum, the course will also explore the social-ecological context of marine terrestrial interactions, including how science can inform management and conservation applications, and the central importance of Indigenous rights, title, authority, and knowledge in natural resource stewardship.
 The capstone of the course will be a collaborative, student-led research project, carried through from initial field data collection to analysis, writing, and dissemination to colleagues.
 While the course will be based at the Bamfield Marine Sciences Centre, considerable time will also be spent in the surrounding marine and terrestrial environment through a mix of day trips and overnight camping trips.

-Research Skills: As part of the MTI course, students will gain a much greater understanding of how to conduct a field research project from initial design, literature review, data collection, statistical analysis, writing, and final presentation.
+Research Skills: As part of the MTI course, students will gain a greater understanding of how to conduct a field research project from literature review, design, data collection, statistical analysis, writing, and final presentation.

 Practical Skills: We aim to provide upper level undergraduate students with broad skills that will enable them to enter into Masters programs in coastal sciences.
-This includes how to conduct field research in a civilized manner.
+This includes how to conduct field research in a responsible and ethical manner.

-Textbook: There is no textbook – readings to be assigned by the instructors.
+Textbook: There is no textbook – readings to be assigned by the instructor.